TheSethRose/X-Pilot/docs/tweepy-v2-free-tier-limitations.md

 ## Conclusion

 The Free Tier of Twitter's API is primarily designed for testing and limited write operations.
-While it provides a way to get started with the 𝕏 API, its limitations make it unsuitable for applications that require reading tweets, searching, or accessing user timelines at scale.
+While it provides a way to get started with the 𝕏 API, its limitations make it unsuitable for applications that require reading posts, searching, or accessing user timelines at scale.

 For development purposes, the Free Tier is sufficient to test authentication and basic posting functionality.
 However, for production applications that require more functionality, consider upgrading to the Basic or Pro tiers.